Creating a business strategy for non-profit elearning

 Posted on 2nd January, 2018 by Ben Miller

-LEO’s team of strategists and learning consultants enjoy helping organisations to form and express their L&D vision at all levels.
-In this LEO case study, we take a look at how a one-day workshop on non-profit elearning helped one organisation to lay strong foundations for its training programmes.
+LEO Learning’s team of strategists and learning consultants enjoy helping organisations to form and express their L&D vision at all levels.
+In this LEO Learning case study, we take a look at how a one-day workshop on non-profit elearning helped one organisation to lay strong foundations for its training programmes.

 Having spent more than a century supporting communities in crisis and relief efforts around the world, this humanitarian aid organisation carries out work which saves lives.
 This means that its funds need to be used in ways which provide the greatest value possible, including its non-profit elearning aims.

 To achieve this, the organisation set out to define numerous aspects of its learning strategy, including its goals, context, high-level strategic vision, culture, tools and risks.

 The importance of setting a learning strategy in non-profit elearning

 With the help of two face-to-face workshops and two webinars facilitated by LEO Learning, the organisation now has a much clearer, more confident vision for its L&D objectives, processes and outcomes, which can be easily and effectively communicated to staff, stakeholders, partners and the public.